Particular/docs.particular.net/nservicebus/upgrades/5to6/handlers-and-sagas.md

 The handler method on `IHandleMessages<T>` now returns a Task.
 To leverage async code, add the `async` keyword to the handler method and use `await` for async methods.
 To convert the synchronous code add `return Task.FromResult(0);` or `return Task.CompletedTask` (.NET 4.6 and higher) to the handler methods.

 WARNING: Do not `return null` from the message handlers.
-A `null` will result in an Exception.
+Returning `null` will result in an Exception.

 snippet: 5to6-messagehandler